Kokkola: Languages

-Kokkola marks the northernmost settlement area of the Swedish-speaking population of Finland (Finland-Swedes) on the western coast of Finland.
-84.0% of the inhabitants of Kokkola speak Finnish as their mother tongue, 12.6% Swedish.
-The remaining 3.4% speak Estonian, Russian or other mother tongues.
-Kokkola is an official bilingual city with Finnish as the language of the majority and Swedish as the language of the minority.
-The approximately 6,020 Swedish-speaking inhabitants of Kokkola are spread unevenly around Kokkola: Whereas the centre of the city is bilingual, the majority of the villages around Kokkola mostly speak Swedish.
+Kokkola marks the northernmost settlement area of the Swedish-speakers (Fenno-Swedish) on the western coast of Finland.
+The Swedish-speaking inhabitants of Kokkola are spread unevenly around Kokkola: Whereas the centre of the city is bilingual, the majority of the villages around Kokkola mostly speak Swedish.
 The districts which were consolidated in 2009 are, however, pure Finnish-speaking areas.

+At least 30 different languages are spoken in Kokkola.
+The most common foreign languages are Russian (0.7%), Ukrainian (0.6%), English (0.4%) and Arabic (0.4%).

+Immigration

+As of 2024, there were 2,485 persons with a foreign background living in Kokkola, or 6% of the population.
+The number of residents who were born abroad was 3,009, or 6% of the population.
+The number of persons with foreign citizenship living in Kokkola was 1,982.
+Most foreign-born citizens came from Sweden, the former Soviet Union, Ukraine and Thailand.

+The relative share of immigrants in Kokkola's population is below the national average.
+However, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

+Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 72.5% of the population of Kokkola.
+Other religious groups accounted for 2.1% of the population.
+25.4% of the population had no religious affiliation.

 Economy

 Kokkola is the capital and biggest city in the region of Central Ostrobothnia.
 The chemical industry is a major employer.
 An industrial area and the city's port are located in Ykspihlaja.
-OMG has a cobalt plant.
+Umicore has a cobalt plant.
 The Freeport/Umicore refinery is the only large cobalt refinery outside China.
 Boliden has a zinc plant.
 Kemira, a chemical conglomerate, built an industrial park that is now divided among several corporations.
 In addition, industries represented in the town include metalworking, casting, textiles, plastics, food and carpentry.
 Largest employers are as follows (2011):